 The festival season begins at by:Larm.
-From March 4 to March 7 2015, the very best of Nordic music scene will gather in the heart of Oslo for Norway's premiere music showcase festival by:Larm.
+From March 4 to March 7, 2015, the very best of Nordic music scene will gather in the heart of Oslo for Norway's premier music showcase festival by:Larm.

 The festival season begins at by:Larm.
 From March 4 to March 7, the very best of Nordic music scene will gather in the heart of Oslo for Norway’s premiere music showcase festival by:Larm.
 With a diverse live program featuring over 100 artists, by:Larm introduces more established artists to an international audience as well as directing the spotlight towards new talents.
 From Swedish punk to Norwegian pop, from Icelandic electronica to Danish hip hop, by:Larm presents the highlights of the current Nordic music scene.